 An applicant who does not have a high school diploma from an accredited high school or home school program or a GED may be eligible to enroll if the applicant demonstrates the "ability to benefit" from postsecondary education.
 Students who are admitted based upon ability to benefit should check with the financial aid office regarding title IV eligibility.
-The U.S. Department of Education requires that an applicant meet or exceed the following minimum scores on each of the three components of the COMPASS or ACCUPLACER in a single testing administration:
+The U.S. Department of Education requires that an applicant meet or exceed the following minimum scores on each of the three components of the ACCUPLACER in a single testing administration:

-TEST COMPASS Minimum Score ACCUPLACER Minimum Score
+TEST ACCUPLACER Minimum Score

-Writing 32 60
+Writing 60

-Reading 62 55
+Reading 55

-Pre-Algebra/Arithmetic Skills 25 34
+Pre-Algebra/Arithmetic Skills 34

 Applicants who fail to meet ATB requirements may retest once within a six month period of the original test.
 Students will only be considered if their high school class has graduated, and it is recommended that most students should complete a high school diploma or GED prior to enrolling in college.
 The Ozarka College Adult Education Program provides free instruction and testing for individuals who are seeking the completion of the GED.